RunningMSN/SPIDER/README.md

 | -p, --primer_size | Length of primers for SPIDER to use.
 Default is 20 (20nt). | No |

 ## Database Shortcuts
 SPIDER includes shortcuts to search common databases.
-To use a pre-compiled database, use its' keyword in the `-db` argument.
+To use a pre-compiled database, use its keyword in the `-db` argument.
 For example `python spider.py -f assembly.fasta -db vfdb` will search `assembly.fasta` for all virulence factors included in the Virulence Factor Database (VFDB).
 The `-s/--search` keywords can be used to filter the database for genes of interest.
 For example, searching for `ExoU` in VFDB can be performed with `python spider.py -f assembly.fasta -db vfdb -s ExoU`.